 What you heard is partially true, and partially not true.
 Here's the deal:

 The commissary's pricing plan doesn't work like other grocery stores.
-Instead, the commissary is required by law to sell items at cost.
-In other words, whatever it pays the distributor for the goods is what you are charged.
+Instead, the commissary is required by law to sell items at certain percent savings over off-base prices.

 So why do prices always seem to change around paydays?